Detecting a long lived false vacuum with quantum quenches

-where $V_\ell=\bra{0_-} V \ket{\phi_\ell}$.
-The actual decay rate $\gamma$, i.e., the probability density per unit time for the critical bubble to be produced, is obtained from Eq.~(\ref{eq:rates}) in the limit $E_\ell \to 0$.
-This limit can be extrapolated from a suitable exponential fitting of $\gamma_\ell$, as illustrated Fig.~\ref{fig3}-(c,f). as a function of the energy level $E_\ell$.
-(For pragmatic reasons, we inserted the theoretical prediction for $S_z(\omega)$ from Eq.~(\ref{eq:peakmagn}) directly into Eq.~(\ref{eq:rates}).) {The extrapolated exponents of the decay rates are $\log (\gamma)=-196$ for $h_z=0.02$ [Fig.~\ref{fig3}-(c)] and $\log (\gamma)=-108$ for $h_z=0.04$ [Fig.~\ref{fig3}-(f)].
-The results are contrasted with the analytical prediction formulated in Ref.~\cite{Rutkevich}, which states the decay exponents are $\log (\gamma_\mathrm{th}) = -208$ and $\log (\gamma_\mathrm{th}) = -104$. } {Note that such extrapolation shares, by construction, the same underlying assumption behind the computation of the decay rate in Ref.~\cite{Rutkevich} which is known to disagree with other estimates \cite{Voloshin1985,fonseca2001ising} by a constant prefactor (see for instance the discussion in Ref.~\cite{Gabor2022}).
+where $V_\ell=\bra{0_-} V \ket{\phi_\ell}$. \review{In Fig.~\ref{fig3}-(c) we plot the values of $\gamma_\ell$ (orange dots) computed using the frequencies $E_\ell$ and the amplitudes $|S_z(\omega=E_\ell)|$ obtained from Eqs.~(\ref{eq:eigsimproved2}) and (\ref{eq:peakmagn}).} The actual decay rate $\gamma$, i.e., the probability density per unit time for the critical bubble to be produced, is obtained from Eq.~(\ref{eq:rates}) in the limit $E_\ell \to 0$.
+This limit can be extrapolated from a suitable exponential fitting of $\gamma_\ell$\review{} as a function of the energy level $E_\ell$\review{, as illustrated by the black line in Fig.~\ref{fig3}-(c)}. \review{} {The extrapolated exponents of the decay rates are \review{} $\log (\gamma)=-108$ for $h_z=0.04$ [Fig.~\ref{fig3}-(\review{ c})] \review{$\log (\gamma)=-196$ for $h_z=0.02$ [Fig.~S2-(c) in \cite{supmat}]}.
+The results are contrasted with the analytical prediction formulated in Ref.~\cite{Rutkevich}, which states the decay exponents are \review{} $\log (\gamma_\mathrm{th}) = -104$ \review{and $\log (\gamma_\mathrm{th}) = -208$}. } {Note that such extrapolation shares, by construction, the same underlying assumption behind the computation of the decay rate in Ref.~\cite{Rutkevich} which is known to disagree with other estimates \cite{Voloshin1985,fonseca2003ising} by a constant prefactor (see for instance the discussion in Ref.~\cite{Gabor2022}).
 Hence, our analysis cannot shed any light on the conflicting results concerning the value of the prefactor. }

-Importantly, the characteristic time scale of the decay $\tau\approx 1/\gamma$ is much larger than the evolution time $T=400$ that we use for the iTEBD simulations in Figs.~\ref{fig3}-(a,b,d,e).
-The spectral analysis of the oscillations can therefore probe the stable/metastable nature of the vacuum on time scales that are significantly shorter than the decay time (by many orders of magnitude).
+Importantly, the characteristic time scale of the decay $\tau\approx 1/\gamma$ is much larger than the evolution time $T=400$ that we use for the iTEBD simulations in Figs.~\ref{fig3}-(a,b\review{}).
+The {magnitude spectrum analysis} of the oscillations can therefore probe the stable/metastable nature of the vacuum on time scales that are significantly shorter than the decay time (by many orders of magnitude).